4wuyan/distributed-message-broadcast/README.md

 Registration
 -----------

-In Project 1 LOCK_DENIED almost never occurs.
+In Project 1 LOCK_DENIED almost never occurs, because the local storage of different servers is always consistent when there are not concurrent requests.

-As it's assumed servers never quit or crash, the local storage of different servers is always consistent.
-Hence there's no need to broadcast a LOCK_REQUEST to ask for others' approvals, and checking one's own local storage is adequate for registering a user.
+Hence there's no need to broadcast a LOCK_REQUEST to ask for others' approvals.
+Checking one's own local storage is adequate for registering a user.
 This is exactly what we do in Project 2.
 NEW_USER protocol is utilised to update the local storage of other servers.